-Argentina is a founding member of the Association for Latin American Integration (ALADI-Asociación Latinoamericana de Integración), which was created in 1980 with the long-term goal of establishing a Latin American Common Market.
+Argentina is a founding member of the Association for Latin American Integration (ALADI Asociación Latinoamericana de Integración ), which was created in 1980 with the long-term goal of establishing a Latin American Common Market.
 Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru, Uruguay, and Venezuela are also founding members; Cuba attained full membership in 1999.
 Under the ALADI, member countries sign regional and bilateral agreements that allow partial trade liberalization that can then be extended to other members.
-Argentina has several regional, multilateral, and bilateral arrangements.
+Argentina has several regional, multilateral, and bilateral agreements.

 MERCOSUR-Southern African Customs Union

-In December 2000, the countries of MERCOSUR signed a framework agreement toward the creation of a free trade area between member countries and the Southern African Customs Union (Botswana, Lesotho, Namibia, South Africa, and Swaziland).
+In December 2000, MERCOSUR signed a framework agreement toward the creation of a free trade area with the Southern African Customs Union (Botswana, Lesotho, Namibia, South Africa, and Swaziland).
 In 2016, a preferential trade agreement entered into force.

-After more than 20 years of negotiations, MERCOSUR and the European Union concluded a comprehensive trade agreement on June 2019.
-It represents the largest trade agreement the European Union has ever negotiated.
-Prior to entering into force, the agreement must be ratified by the European Parliament and the parliaments of individual MERCOSUR countries.
-With this agreement, MERCOSUR’s exports will receive preferential treatment upon entering the European block.
+After more than 20 years of negotiations, MERCOSUR and the European Union concluded a comprehensive trade agreement in June 2019.
+Prior to entering into force, the agreement must be ratified by the European Parliament and the parliaments of each of MERCOSUR member country.

 MERCOSUR–European Free Trade Association

-In 2019, Mercosur signed a free trade agreement with the European Free Trade Association (EFTA) comprised of Iceland, Liechtenstein, Norway and Switzerland.
+In 2019, Mercosur signed a free trade agreement (FTA) with the European Free Trade Association (EFTA) comprised of Iceland, Liechtenstein, Norway, and Switzerland.
 The agreement implies a significant reduction and elimination of tariffs for agricultural and agro-industrial goods.
 EFTA also grants exclusive access quotas to Mercosur for meat, honey, rice, wine, and olive oil.
-The FTA is pending ratification by the Congress of each of the signature countries to enter in vigor.
+The FTA is pending ratification by the Congress of each of the signature countries.